cmhown/email-syncer/README.md

 ```
 npm install
 ```
-If still not work, run this commond twice
+If still not works, run this commond twice
 ```
 npm audit fix --force
 ```